banreaxe/filthy-password-generator-py/README.md

 ## Examples

-Here are a few filthy passwords that can be generated:
+Here are a few filthy passwords that have been generated:

 ```
 Orgy-Anus;70+Tranny